Salamanca Salamanca

 History of Commerce and Industry in Salamanca

-In the space dedicated to Salamanca's photographic studios, well-known surnames such as Almaraz, Huebra, Gombau, or Ansede appear.
-In 2017, the equipment used for the artisanal manufacture of candles by the centenarian Cacho family saga was deposited and musealized.
-Salamanca's oldest industry, Mirat S.A., has a specific display case in our rooms, as does the notable and somewhat truculent history of Salamanca banking, etc.
+Throughout the exhibition, various pieces belonging to significant industries and businesses of Salamanca are displayed.
+We refer to the most important flour mills in the city: El Sur, Santa Elena, and El Ángel.
+Chocolate factories like those of Enrique Prieto or Jorge Espinel from Cantalapiedra.
+In the space dedicated to photographic studios in Salamanca, well-known surnames such as Almaraz, Huebra, Gombau, or Ansede appear.
+In 2017, the equipment used for the artisanal manufacture of candles by the centenary Cacho family saga was deposited and musealized.
+Salamanca's oldest industry, Mirat S.A., has a specific display case in our rooms; the formerly buoyant and somewhat murky history of Salamanca banking is also represented, etc.